Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Migration Guides/Migration guide to 2.0.md

 ```

 ## New API to getCustomEventMetaData
-A new API allows you to fetch custom event metadata set for a Bluedot session.
+A new API allows you to fetch custom event metadata set for a Rezolve session.
 For more details on Custom Event Metadata, please refer to the documentation [here](../../../Custom%20Data.md).

 ```dart
 BluedotPointSdk.getCustomEventMetaData().then((metadata) => {